SruthiKorembathe/CICDImplementation/Template-REST-API.md

 match an existing pie.
 This helps distinguish between a badly-formed URL and a missing resource.

-The message can be plain text, or an error code, or both.
+The message can be plain text (not processible by systems, but good for humans), or a JSON body following agreed conventions.